MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 * Generic LDAP:</br>
   **Scenario:**
   When only few containers are selected in specific partition, then the search still will be done in whole partition.
 Specific will be filtered by Synchronization
-  Service, but not by MA which might cause performance degradation. </br>
+  Service, but not by MA, that might cause performance degradation. </br>

   **Solution description:** Changed GLDAP connector's code to make it possible go through all containers and search objects in each of them, instead of searching in the whole partition.